 One size does not fit all

 As mentioned earlier, employees want personalized communication that is easy to consume and fits their roles, locations, age, job functions, and their interests.
-Only with appropriate employee apps, employers can achieve this.
+Only with appropriate employee apps, employers can achieve engagement from their multigenerational workforce.

 The days when we would just send a workplace newsletter to an entire organization are gone.